phihungvo/IdentityService/README.md

 ﻿# IdentityService
- This microservice is responsible for:
+ This service is responsible for:

 * Onboarding users
 * Roles and permissions